waterlinked/waterlinked.github.io/docs/dvl/gui/dashboard.md

 # Dashboard

-Using your favorite web browser, navigate to the IP address as described in [details](../dvl-a50-details.md#web-gui) section.
+All our DVLs provide a web based GUI, where you can get various information and manage configuration.
+Use your favorite browser and navigate to the IP address as described in [details](../dvl-a50-details.md#web-gui).

-Default page is the dashboard where you will get current status and values along with dead reckoning on a map.
+The default page will be a dashboard.
+The dashboard will display current status, some measured values and a calculated [position](../../dead-reckoning/).
+Position will be visualizes in a map along the current values.

 ![](../../img/dvl_gui_dashboard.png)

-# Map controll
+# Map controlls
 Button                                  |Description
 ----------------------------------------|-----------------------------------------------------------------
 +/-/[ ]                                 |Zoom and fullscreen controlls